yassinhussein/aws-incident-response/README.md

-# AWS Incident Response Automation
+# AWS Incident Response Automation Project

 ## Overview
-This project automates IAM security responses using AWS Lambda, CloudWatch, and CloudTrail.
+Pretty much for this project I automated IAM security responses using AWS Lambda, CloudWatch, and CloudTrail.
-If an IAM user is created, Lambda automatically disables the user and applies a deny-all policy.
+If an IAM user is created, Lambda automatically disables the user and applies a deny-all policy...
+Zero trust Policy!

 ## How It Works
 - CloudTrail logs IAM events